 • social services.

 The UK government has the power to suspend all devolved assemblies.
 It has used this power several times in Northern Ireland when local political leaders found it difficult to work together.
-However, the Assembly been running successfully since 2007.

 The Northern Ireland Assembly building is known as Stormont.